Musa Gasimli: Political аctivity

-In the November 7, 2010 elections, he was elected as a deputy of the 4th convocation of the Milli Majlis from the 42nd Sumgayit constituency.
-In the November 1, 2015 elections, he became a deputy of the 5th convocation, and on February 9, 2020, a deputy of the 6th convocation from the 72nd Yardimli-Masalli constituency.
-He served as Deputy Chairman of the Committee on Science and Education of the Milli Majlis and was chairman of the Azerbaijan–Afghanistan inter-parliamentary working group.
-He was also a member of working groups with the parliaments of Turkey, Canada, Brazil, Peru, Mexico, Argentina, Denmark, Malta, Estonia, and Bosnia and Herzegovina.
+In the elections to the Milli Majlis of the Republic of Azerbaijan of the IV convocation, held on November 7, 2010, he was elected as a deputy from the 42nd Sumgayit Second Electoral District; in the elections of the V convocation on November 1, 2015, and the VI convocation on February 9, 2020, from the 72nd Yardymli-Masalli Electoral District.
+He served as Deputy Chairman of the Committee on Science and Education of the Milli Majlis, Chairman of the Azerbaijani-Afghanistan Inter-Parliamentary Working Group, and a member of friendship groups with the parliaments of Turkey, Canada, Brazil, Peru, Mexico, Argentina, Denmark, Malta, Estonia, and Bosnia and Herzegovina, as well as a member of the Board of the Press Council of Azerbaijan and the Coordination Council of Azerbaijanis of the World.